nfriedly/nfriedly.com/src/documents/projects/0300-african-design-theme.html.md

   - HTML
   - CSS
   - Open Source
-write: false
 ---

-A design I put together with a bit of help from a tutorial.
-(When it comes to design, I have taste, but not as much skill.)
-I might make it into a free template some day.
+A design I put together (with a bit of help from a tutorial.)
+Free for anyone to use, although I do request that a credit link is kept.